MatiasVL/switchfully-version-control-git/20-programming-advanced-java/10-exceptions/20-exceptions-combined/src/main/java/codelab06/README.md

 Make sure to:
 - Deal with any checked exceptions in order to let your code compile successfully!
-- Read the documentation of the different methods you're using, especially on `Files.readAllLine(...)`
+- Read the documentation of the different methods you're using, especially on `Files.readAllLines(...)`
     - https://docs.oracle.com/en/java/javase/11/ or https://docs.oracle.com/en/java/javase/12/

 Finally, inspect and run `ReaderApplication`.
 The output should be as follows: